 Birds, kindness and detective work

 Twitch, M. G Leonard

 Twitch lives with his mother, Iris, in a modest house, with a tree hung with teapots, cupboards that have become homes for pigeons and swallows nesting in his room.
-Twitch, like his mother, and their older neighbour Amita, is lovely company.
-He's the sort of twelve-year-old that I suspect all parents want their child to become.
+Twitch is lovely company.
 Independent, quietly confident, passionate, caring, true to himself and others.
 He won't put up with bullies and he won't let anyone down.
-He wakes up at 5am to do the paper round and listen to the dawn chorus.

 When a robber and murderer is on the loose who is believed to have hidden 5 million pounds in a woodland that Twitch knows well, his life will change as he sets out to solve what has happened.